 The Kumu Art Museum in Tallinn houses the national art collection and is a must-see for visitors interested in learning about Estonian culture.
 The spectacular building opened in 2006, offering a vibrant showcase for a range of excellent exhibitions.
 Located on the edge of th picturesque Kadriorg Park, the Kumu Art museum is one of Tallinn’s highlights.

 The view and sightseeing from Tallinn TV Tower is unique in Estonia as well as in all of Northern Europe.

 Under your feet are the captivating Tallinn Old Town and the glistening Baltic Sea in all of its majestic glory are off in the distance.
-When Estonia was still behind the Iron Curtain, this was for many Estonians a window on the free world – at night one could even catch sight of the lights of Helsinki.
+When Estonia was still behind the Iron Curtain, this was for many Estonians a window on the free world.
+At night one could even catch sight of the lights of Helsinki.

-To illustrate the view, visitors can use multimedia screens: to increase the area visible in it or seeing what the place looked like in the past.
+To illustrate the view, visitors can use multimedia screens to increase the area visible in it or seeing what the place looked like in the past.

 It is a view that must be seen.
 And – experienced!

-The Museum of Occupations provides a comprehensive overview of Estonian society during three periods of occupation: the first Soviet occupation 1940–1941, the German occupation 1941–1944, and the second Soviet occupation 1944–1991.
+The Museum of Occupations provides a comprehensive overview of Estonian society during three periods of occupation.
+The first Soviet occupation 1940–1941, the German occupation 1941–1944, and the second Soviet occupation 1944–1991.

-It is a memorable experience for the whole family: lots of interesting reading, a voyage around the world in the Yellow Submarine, photos taken in naval uniforms, the big aquarium, the simulators, paper plane precision throwing and many more exciting activities.
+It is a memorable experience for the whole family.
+Lots of interesting reading, a voyage around the world in the Yellow Submarine, photos taken in naval uniforms, the big aquarium, the simulators, paper plane precision throwing and many more exciting activities.